subhranshus-mindfire/express-x/README.md

-# express-x
+# express-secure-x

-A plug-and-play **security middleware package** for Node.js + Express REST APIs.
-Protect your app with **JWT authentication, Helmet, CSRF protection, Rate Limiting, Secure Cookies, File Uploads, Logging, and more** — all configurable via CLI or JSON.
+A plug-and-play security middleware package for Node.js + Express REST APIs.
+Protect your app with JWT authentication, Helmet, CSRF protection, Rate Limiting, Secure Cookies, File Uploads, Logging, and more — all configurable via CLI or JSON.

 ---